2026 United States elections: Gubernatorial elections

 36 states and three territories will be holding regularly scheduled gubernatorial elections.
 The governors of 15 states and two territories will be term-limited.

 Lieutenant gubernatorial elections

-Ten states will be holding regularly scheduled lieutenant gubernatorial elections.
+Nine states will be holding regularly scheduled lieutenant gubernatorial elections.

 Attorney general elections

 30 states, two territories, and one federal district will be holding regularly scheduled attorney general elections.

 Secretary of state elections

 26 states will be holding regularly scheduled secretary of state elections.

 Treasurer elections

 27 states will be holding regularly scheduled treasurer elections.

 Auditor elections

 23 states will be holding regularly scheduled auditor elections.

 Legislative elections

 88 state legislative chambers and 5 territorial chambers will be holding regularly scheduled elections.

 State judicial elections

-Elections are scheduled to be held in 2026, in various states across the country, for both supreme courts and appellate courts.
+Elections are scheduled to be held in 2026, in various states across the country, including supreme courts and appellate courts.

+Ballot measures

+100 ballot measures in 37 states will be held in the November election.

 Local elections

 Mayoral elections

 A number of major cities will hold mayoral elections in 2026.